Raptors Report: Time to Fade Toronto?

 The Raptors are 3-2 ATS with a plus spread covering against the likes of Golden State (+12.5), Portland (+3.5), and Utah (+1.5).
 Houston is 4-4 when covering a spread -6.0 or higher.
 Two wins came at home against Utah and Dallas, two teams the Raptors are better than offensively.

 Both Raptors and Rockets are high-powered offensive teams ranking in the top-five in offensive rating.
 Houston is ranked in the top three in offensive rating (2nd), three-points made (1st), and effective field goal percentage (2nd) while the Raptors rank fifth, 12th, and 7th, respectively.
 Toronto can keep up offensively but they'll need to hit their three-pointers more efficiently (ranked 27th).

 - The lean is to bet on the Houston Rockets to cover -6.5 although Toronto is a gutsy +215 S/U bet.
 The Raptors have the style to give the Rockets a run for their money and both play at a similar pace.

 - The totals is set at 218.5 and while a high-scoring game is likely, the over has only cashed in half the Rockets' home games this season and is only 2-5 when the Raptors are on the road.
 The sounder bet is the under.

 The Raptors have one more road game against New Orleans tomorrow then return home for a two-game home-stand.
 Toronto is 4-1 at home and 3-4 on the road.

-They have a 3-2 conference record and are 1-1 in the division.
+Toronto has a 3-2 NBA Eastern Conference record and the Dinos are 1-1 in the Atlantic Division.